amiller/sgx-epid-contest/README.md

 **How does the smart contract contest work?**
 The prize system is implemented in Solidity.

 Since we just want to see the Group ID, we don’t check anything about the attestation, not even the `mrenclave`.
 Even `GROUP_OUT_OF_DATE` is considered OK (this is what it shows if you haven't upgraded your BIOS and are still vulnerable to prior problems).
-We use the 64-byte user report data field to determine where the reward gose and to sign the logbook.
+We use the 64-byte user report data field to determine where the reward goes and to sign the logbook.

 **Now I really want to take this contest seriously, how do I know what processors to hunt for?**
 Dunno.
 Here are a few possible strategies we thought of, maybe chat gpt will help you think of more: